Australia: PM wants more women in politics amid sex scandal | DW | 23.03.2021

 Australian Prime Minister Scott Morrison on Tuesday said he was shocked and disgusted by the latest sex scandal that has hit his government, adding that he wanted more women to join politics.

 "It's just absolutely shameful," Morrison said in reference to a group chat at the center of the scandal.
-"I was completely stunned, as I have been on more than one occasion over the course of this last month," he said.
+"I was completely stunned, as I have been on more than one occasion over the course of this last month."

-"I want to see more women in this place,'' Morrison said, referring to Parliament House.
-"I've done many things to get more women in this place and I intend to do more,'' he added.
+"I want to see more women in this place," Morrison said, referring to Parliament House.
+"I've done many things to get more women in this place and I intend to do more."

 One government staff member has been removed from his position and the government has promised further action in response to the allegations.